DPI-WE/rails-organizing-js-code/content.md

 </html>
 ```

-Now that we've removed Import Maps and added Webpack, if we want to add JavaScript packages we'll use [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) and they'll be added to `package.json` (which is similar to a Gemfile for JavaScript packages).
+Now that we've removed Import Maps and added esbuild, we'll use [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) for bundling our javascript.
+You can manage your javascript dependencies in `package.json` (which is similar to a Gemfile for JavaScript packages).
+We'll use the "build" command to bundle our `application.js` file.

 ```json
 // package.json